YuhanShi53/dddcccnnn_keras/README.md

 # dddcccnnn_keras
-DCN implement by Keras (TO BE FINISHED)
+DCN implement in Keras (TO BE FINISHED)